-Iron deficiency anemia is a condition that occurs when a person does not have enough iron in their body, or their body cannot use iron properly.
-While severe iron deficiency anemia can cause symptoms such as shortness of breath, fatigue, and chest pain, some people also experience hair loss.
+Severe iron deficiency anemia can cause symptoms such as shortness of breath, fatigue, and chest pain.
+Some people also experience hair loss.

 Doctors are not sure why some people who experience hair loss have low iron stores.
 They do know, however, that iron is an essential component in an enzyme called ribonucleotide reductase that helps cell growth.

 According to some research, hair follicle cells can be particularly sensitive to decreasing levels of iron and may not be able to grow new cells as effectively when iron stores are low.

 In this article, learn about the link between iron deficiency anemia and hair loss, as well as the treatment options for each.